drjwbaker/archives-shell/_episodes/02-counting-mining.md

 > ## Count words (case sensitive)
 > Count all case sensitive instances of a word you choose in
-> the 'America' and 'Africa' tsv files in this directory.
+> the 'FO 881' and 'HO 396' tsv files in this directory.
 > Print your results to the shell.
 >
 > > ## Solution
 > > ~~~
-> > $ grep -c hero *a.tsv
+> > $ grep -c hero TNA-download-FO-881-file-level-only-csv.tsv TNA-download-HO-396-tagged-in-Excel-xlsx.tsv
 > > ~~~
 > > {: .bash}
 > {: .solution}
 {: .challenge}

 > ## Count words (case insensitive)
-> Count all case insensitive instances of that word in the 'America' and 'Africa' tsv files
+> Count all case insensitive instances of that word in the 'FO 881' and 'HO 396' tsv files
 > in this directory.
 Print your results to the shell.
 >
 > > ## Solution
 > > ~~~
-> > $ grep -ci hero *a.tsv
+> > $ grep -ci hero TNA-download-FO-881-file-level-only-csv.tsv TNA-download-HO-396-tagged-in-Excel-xlsx.tsv
 > > ~~~
 > > {: .bash}
 > {: .solution}